• Skip to primary navigation

 • 2 days ahead: Make the stuffing minus the cheese.
 After it's cooked, let it cool completely, and refrigerate in a tightly sealed container.
 Take it out of the refrigerator an hour before adding it to the squash.

 • 1 day ahead: Roast the squash.
-To do this let them cool completely, wrap each half individually in plastic wrap, and refrigerate.
+To do this, let it cool completely, wrap each half individually in plastic wrap, and refrigerate.
 Take them out of the refrigerator an hour before assembling them.

 • about 15 minutes before serving: Add the stuffing to the squash, add the cheese, and heat in a 375°F oven for about 10 minutes.